Life Settlements Blog

 • Impact on Estate Plans: Selling your policy means your beneficiaries will no longer receive the death benefit, so it’s crucial to consider how this will affect your overall estate plans.

-• Tax Implications: Life settlement proceeds may be subject to taxes, depending on your individual circumstances.
+• Tax Implications: Are life settlement proceeds taxed?
+Life settlement proceeds may be subject to taxes, depending on your individual circumstances.
 It’s a good idea to consult with a trusted tax professional to understand the tax impact of a life settlement.
 Typically, viatical settlement proceeds are not taxed.

 • Alternatives: If a life settlement isn’t the right choice for you, there are other ways to access the value of your policy, such as a loan against the policy’s cash value or surrendering it for a smaller payout.
 Loans do require repayment and surrendering a policy usually results in a much lower payout than a life settlement.